Harriett Crosby, Founder

 Larry Bohlen is a former NASA engineer, an international environmental advocate, and a food safety entrepreneur.
 He helped repair the Hubble Telescope, led efforts that saved farms and forests, and discovered an illegal variety of genetically engineered corn in the American food supply.
 Now he is developing novel methods to detect food contaminants through NaturalCheck, a triple-bottom line company that he founded.
 Previously, he held positions at the American Lung Association, the Sierra Club and at Friends of the Earth where he directed the Health and Environment Program to prevent pollution of air, water and food.

 Phil Snyder has been involved with Fox Haven since 2001 as restoration specialist and principal contractor for the Big Red Barn, the Dairy Parlor and the Touchstone House.
 He has been restoring historic houses in Frederick City since 1996.
-Phil served as a Peace Corps Volunteer in the Fiji Islands, received his Bachelors in Transpersonal Psychology and is currently completing Masters study in Counseling at McDaniels College.
+Phil served as a Peace Corps Volunteer in the Fiji Islands, received his Bachelors in Transpersonal Psychology and a Masters in Counseling at McDaniels College.
+He currently splits his time between counseling and contracting.